mikedurbin/wsls/readme.markdown

 validation and transformation of that PBCore into SOLR add documents suitable for use in Virgo (a Blacklight-based discovery system).

-## SpreadsheetToPBCore.java
+## BatchIngest.java
-A simple example program that takes a spreadsheet from the classpath and converts each row into a PBCore XML file which is includes in the output "pbcore.zip".
+A simple program that takes a provided spreadsheet, pdf directory and text directory and ingests all items represented on the spreadsheet for which a PDF and TXT file exist.

+The fedora repository to which the files are ingested is configured in the src/main/resources/conf/fedora.properties file.

+This program uses ImageMagick to generate thumbnail images of the PDFs.
+On linux systems, as long as "convert" is in the path for the user running this program, no configuration change is necessary.
+On other platforms in the file src/main/resources/conf/image-magick.properties the path should be specified.

+mvn exec:java -Dexec.mainClass=edu.virginia.lib.wsls.fedora.BatchIngest -Dexec.args="spreadsheet.xlsx texts pdfs"

+## PostSolrDocument.java
+A simple program that indexes everything in the configured fedora repository that has the "uva-lib:pbcore2CModel" content model to the SOLR server configured in src/main/resources/conf/solr.properties.

-	mvn compile -Pconvert
+mvn exec:java -Dexec.mainClass=edu.virginia.lib.wsls.solr.PostSolrDocument

 ## foxml files
 * __uva-lib:documentedMappingCModel__: a content model for objects